wolfmanjm/kivy-smoothie-host/README-pendants.md

 Then you will have the MPG/Pendant controller available for jogging etc.

-(NOTE you need the latest version of smoothieware dated greater than 1 October 2018 to support the $J command)
+(NOTE you need the latest version of smoothieware)

 ### HB04 wired USB (old one)
 Support for the wired LHB04 MACH3 USB pendant is available.